fkaduk/kobodeck/README.md

 We have used the "tap to Connect confirm" approach until a better solution is found.
-This is done through the `usr/local/wallabako/fake-connect-usb` script, which in turns talks to the (mysterious and undocumented) `/tmp/nickel-hardware-status` socket.
+This is done through the `fake-connect-usb` script, which in turns talks to the (mysterious and undocumented) `/tmp/nickel-hardware-status` socket.